-I have added this to the list of holidays to experience before having children because if, like me, you have friends scattered all over your country, I suggest that you take the time before you have your first baby to do a tour around and spend some quality time with them whilst you have the opportunity!
+If, like me, you have friends scattered all over your country, I suggest that you take the time before you have your first baby to do a tour around and spend some quality time with them whilst you have the opportunity!

 As we were living in the USA, Richard and I travelled back to the UK when I was 30 weeks pregnant and spent a week with family.
 He then returned to the USA and I travelled around the UK by train staying with different friends.
 If you are fortunate to not be having any pregnancy issues, the last few weeks of pregnancy with your first child is a magical time.
 (You certainly do not have the same freedom and time if/when you are pregnant with your second child as you still have your oldest child to run around after!)
 I enjoyed touring the UK catching up with my oldest and dearest friends with my huge bump.
 It was lovely to spend quality time with them before Charlie changed my life overnight!